 Pregnancy & Getting Pregnant

-When it comes to care during pregnancy, DAK provides some particularly appealing advantages.
+When it comes to healthcare during pregnancy, DAK provides some particularly appealing advantages.
 While all public insurers cover a certain number of health checkups for pregnant women, DAK and AOK both give €500 for extra diagnostic tests and ultrasounds.
 And while all of the insurers surveyed cover appointments with and delivery by a midwife, DAK gives up to €500 to keep a midwife on call in the weeks leading up to the due date—significantly more than the €200-270 provided by the other insurers.

 And if you’re having trouble conceiving, then AOK may be the best choice—if both partners are insured by AOK, then it covers 75% of the costs of artificial insemination.
 The other insurers cover 50% of costs.